jefferyansah/jefferyansah.github.io/_pages/about.md

   - /about.html
 ---

-This is the front page of a website that is powered by the [academicpages template]
+This is the front page of a website that is powered by the

-**Markdown generator**